collapsed-stacks/startups/questions/8435/investment-and-us-taxes.md

 - tagged: `taxes`, `accounting`, `seed`, `delaware`
 - score: 3

-<p>My startup is a Delaware-C-Corp, we just received some investment through a SAFE convertible note.</p>
+My startup is a Delaware-C-Corp, we just received some investment through a SAFE convertible note.

-<p>Does this investment count as income for the company?
-Will my corporation have to pay corporate income taxes on this? (e.g. 15-40% of taxes?)</p>
+Does this investment count as income for the company?
+Will my corporation have to pay corporate income taxes on this? (e.g. 15-40% of taxes?)

 ## Answer 8468